Yacht Charter Pricing Guide

 - Repeat client discounts

-- Strategy of the charter operator in that destination
+- Strategy of the charter operator in a particular destination

 - Volume of trade Sail Connections places with charter operator

-On top of the charter cost for the boat you also need to consider:
+As well as the charter costs of chartering a boat you also need to consider:

 - Cost of living while cruising